 Daily compaction of disposed waste is challenging but the site is rehabilitated on an annual basis.
 Site is open to the public weekdays and Saturdays from 6 am till 6 pm.
 On Sundays the site is closed.

-A recent external compliance audit was done as per the WASTE act and permit.
-During the last compliance audit, the compliance was around 64% with the main challenge the daily compaction of waste and cell development in line with new legislation..
-The groundwater monitoring started in September 2016 and will be done twice per annum as per the permit conditions of the landfill site.
-Annual External Compliance audits are taking place and a Landfill site monitoring committee was established and it is functional.
-The disposal statistics is also reported monthly on the SA Waste Information system.
+Annual external compliance audit is done as per the Waste act and permit.
+During the last compliance audit, the compliance was around 64% with the main challenge compaction of daily disposed waste and some administrative challenges.
+The groundwater monitoring started in September 2016 and is done twice per annum as per the permit conditions of the landfill site.